skoppe/private-dub/README.md

 The storage mount is optional, but recommended.
 Otherwise it needs to a crawl your VCS on each start of the container.

-At first startup it might take a few moments to crawl you VCS system.
-Subsequent restarts only need to load the cache from disk.

 > NOTE: The application provides no SSL.
 It is recommended to run it behind a reverse proxy that provides SSL termination (e.g. nginx).

 ## Credendials